 Increasingly integrated solutions that have emerged enable companies to capture data from disparate systems, including trading and market data and all data relating to electronic and voice communications.
 Once collected, these solutions can consolidate and format data onto one platform that can be viewed on a single interface, streamlining and simplifying the process.

 While storing the data in one place is the first step companies should take, compliance officers are constantly looking for evidence of tools that can spot and highlight suspicious activity, often before it has even taken place.
-Platforms such as SteelEye excel in this regard, by offering smarter solutions through advanced data relationships and behavioural analytics, these systems allow firms to identify patterns in their data.
+Platforms such as SteelEye excel in this regard, by offering smarter solutions through advanced data relationships, AI and behavioural analytics, these systems allow firms to identify patterns in their data.
 This enables them to understand normal activity, and as such, allows them to identify deviations in behaviours.
 As a result, firms are able to more easily identify risk and forecast areas of concern that can be more readily analysed, creating a solid basis for an investigation.

 New RegTech solutions have also made it more affordable for smaller institutions, helping to rid them of the burden and liability of manual surveillance and reporting.
 By providing a more efficient and smarter system, smaller firms can manage their regulatory obligations, bringing their surveillance data together for analysis in a much more affordable and accessible way.